Facing the Challenges of End-of-Life Care in a System Without Enough Hospital Beds

 On my mom’s last day, I took her hand, apologized, and promised her that I would do everything I could to make sure no one else has to suffer the way she did.

-Because there were no hospital beds available, she couldn’t stay where she would have received the comfort and medication she needed to remain peaceful during her final days.
+Because there were no hospital beds available, she couldn’t be transfered to a bed where she would have received the comfort and medication she needed to remain peaceful during her final days.
 She was moved when she should have been allowed to rest.

 Mom always said, “Getting old ain’t for wimps.”